kyle-emmerich/blueshift-engine/README.md

 For all libraries with compiled binaries in the repository, one may expect binaries compiled for x64 systems in debug and release mode with MSVC 2015 build tools.

+###Coordinate System
+We're using a left-handed coordinate system where +X is to the right, +Y is up, and +Z is away.
+If the camera is moving in the positive Z direction, it is moving forward.
+The sine of a 45 degree angle up from the camera's Z axis is positive.
+Unreal Engine 4 is wrong.
+There is no debate.
+End of discussion.

 ###Matrix Operations
 Blueshift uses column-major matrices.
 There's no real reason to choose one or the other unless you're using plain old C-style multidimensional arrays (row major by specification.)
 However, Blueshift's math library uses a 1-dimensional array and provides a convenient helper function to index the array (`matrix(i, j)`).
 Here's what our matrices look like laid out: